rynbrd/r51-ecu/docs/climate.md

 * Bit 0: Auto setting.
 Set to 1 when auto is on.
 * Bit 1: Unknown.
 Set to 1 when auto is off or power is off.
 * Bit 2: Always 0.
-* Bit 3: A/C power.
-Set to 1 when A/C is enabled.
+* Bit 3: A/C compressor.
+Set to 1 when A/C compressor is requested.
 * Bit 4: Unknown.
 Set to 1 when A/C is on or when unit is off.
 * Bit 5: Unit power.
 Set to 1 when power is off.
 * Bit 6: Always 1.